MohannadEhabBarakat/AI-ML-training/Song generation with RNN/README.md

 # Introduction
-This is a music genration using LSTM.
+This is a music generation using LSTM.

 # How to install
 - ` git clone https://github.com/MohannadEhabBarakat/AI-ML-training.git `